Some of Costa Rica’s best adventures take place in the treetops. Photo: Shutterstock

 Don’t miss

 Tortuguero National Park.
 Priscilla’s company owns and operates the Tortuga Lodge & Gardens, which was designed to give travelers the best possible experience of this exceptional lowland flooded rainforest and its wildlife.
-This is also the best rainforest kayaking experience in Costa Rica: It’s easy to see three species of monkeys, crocodiles, caimans, some of Costa Rica’s most elusive water birds, and the endangered great green macaw.
+This is also the best rainforest kayaking experience in Costa Rica: From your small craft it’s easy to see three species of monkeys, crocodiles, caimans, some of Costa Rica’s most elusive water birds, and the endangered great green macaw.

 Don’t bother